 Fortunately, there are a variety of ways women can take control of their health and significantly reduce the risk of serious health issues.

-- Eat Right, Drink Water.
+- Eat right; drink water.
 The dietary needs of women vary based on age, race, lifestyle and health history.
-The most common nutritional deficiencies among U.S. females include iron, calcium, vitamin D, vitamin B6 and vitamin C. A well-rounded diet representing all major food groups (fruits, vegetables, grains, dairy, protein, probiotics and prebiotics) can nourish the body while lowering the risk of chronic conditions such as heart disease, diabetes, digestive disorders, depression/anxiety and obesity.
+The most common nutritional deficiencies among U.S. women include iron, calcium, vitamin D, vitamin B6 and vitamin C. A well-rounded diet representing all major food groups (fruits, vegetables, grains, dairy, protein, probiotics and prebiotics) can nourish the body while lowering the risk of chronic conditions such as heart disease, diabetes, digestive disorders, depression/anxiety and obesity.
 Drinking at least 8-10 ounces of water daily carries equal importance.

 - Blood Pressure Test